 This page, which is accessible only to subscribers, is filled with goodies, including:

-- A Gluten-Free/Casein-Free (GF/CF) Trial Diet, created by the American of Nutrition and Dietetics.
+- A Gluten-Free, Casein-Free diet dairy alternatives, created by the American of Nutrition and Dietetics.

 - A Checklist of Gluten-Free Foods